 Considered not necessary.

-Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3 biological diversity and ecosystem services
+Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3 (c), Annex I)

 Forest in the project area will be monitored following the procedures set out in the monitoring plan that is part of the PDD.